13 THINGS YOU DIDN’T KNOW ABOUT DUBAI

 ITS TALLEST BUILDING CAN BE SEEN FROM MILES AWAY

 The Burj Khalifa can be seen from 100km away.
 If it was located in London you’d be able to see it from the south coast of the UK!
-Although at 830 metres tall, and the tallest manmade structure in the world, it’s hardly surprising.
-Dubai also boasts the world’s tallest fountains, which rival the show in front of The Bellagio in Las Vegas and give a spectacular daily performance over the Burj Khalifa Lake at Dubai Mall.
+Although at 830 metres tall - the tallest manmade structure in the world - it’s hardly surprising.
+Dubai also boasts the world’s tallest fountains, which rival the show in front of The Bellagio in Las Vegas and give a spectacular daily performance over the Burj Khalifa Lake at the Dubai Mall.
 Expect jets as high as 150 metres, and lights that can be seen from space!

 IT DOESN'T DO STREET ADDRESSES

 Make sure you look up your hotel on a map as street addresses are hit and miss in Dubai.
 Most residents get mail delivered to a PO box.
 Alternatively, they might draw a map or directions on the envelope for the poor postie to follow…

 THE DESERT IS ON THE DOORSTEP